-In the east of Utah, you will find Arches National Park, which is home to 2,000 natural sandstone arches.
-Notable arches in this park include the incredible Delicate Arch and its beautifully balanced river connecting two cliffs.
+In the east of Utah, you will find Arches National Park, home to 2,000 natural sandstone arches.
+Famous arches in this park include the incredible Delicate Arch and its beautifully balanced river connecting two cliffs.

-The park is pretty dry, and receives less than 75 inches (1905 mm) of precipitation annually, largely in the form of snow that falls in the winter and melts through spring.
+The park is pretty dry and receives less than 75 inches (1905 mm) of precipitation annually, mainly in the form of snow that falls in the winter and melts through spring.

 See Related: Cascade River State Park

 Sequoia National Park in California protects 631 square miles of rugged, mountainous terrain, with its peaks reaching 14,351 feet above sea level.

 The Sequoia and Kings Canyon parks are contiguous with one another, and they are both administered by the National Park Service.
 UNESCO designated the park as a biosphere in 1976.

 The General’s Highway connects the Giant Forest to Kings Canyon National Park’s General Grant Grove.
 It is part of 202,430 acres (316 sq mi; 81,921 ha; 819 km2) of old-growth forests shared by Sequoia and Kings Canyon.

 The General Sherman Tree is notable for its size, the largest tree on Earth by volume.
 It resides in the Giant Forest (within which resides 5 of the ten tallest trees in the world).